CHE 318 Lecture 13

 We will first look at the first problem, \(c_A\) between phase boundaries.
 This is something we in theory can solve using U.S.S.
 But what are the boundary conditions?

 Question: a polymer membrane of thickness \(2ฮ\) contains a chemical with uniform concentration \(c_0\) initially.
 At \(t=0\), it is suddenly submerged into a solution containing the same chemical with concentration \(c_1\).
-The volume of liquid is very large that concentration remains \(c_1\) far away from the membrane-liquid interface.
+The volume of liquid is so large that the concentration remains \(c_1\) far away from the membrane-liquid interface.
 Model the concentration profile \(c(z)\) inside the membrane, and calculate the total chemical absorption rate.

 Use the standard procedure for the polymer phase, ignore convection inside